 Interestingly enough, other than the sword, the spear was also viewed as an esteemed (and practical) weapon of a warrior.
-Greek author Strabo described how the ancient Celtic warriors often carried two types of the spear – a bigger, heavier one for thrusting; and a smaller, flexible one for throwing and (sometimes) using in close combat.
+Greek author Strabo described how the ancient Celtic warrior often carried two types of the spear – a bigger, heavier one for thrusting; and a smaller, flexible one for throwing and (sometimes) using in close combat.

 As for defensive equipment, Greek traveler Pausanias commented on how the Galatae (Galatians – Celtic people who migrated and settled in central Anatolia) carried their distinctive shields.
-Livy further attested how the Celtic shields were relatively long with an oblong shape, but practicality once again suggests that heavy shields were probably only carried by the elite retinues.
+Livy further attested how the Celtic shields were relatively long with an oblong shape But practicality once again suggests that heavy shields were probably only carried by the elite retinues.

 As for missile weapons, archaeological evidence suggests that bows were in very low demand for Celtic warriors.
 On the other hand, there are plenty of sling-stones that have been found around the hill-forts of southern Britain, thereby alluding to how slings were probably more favored than bows as weapons by some Celtic groups.
-In any case, the very warrior ethos of most Celtic societies possibly played a part in ‘looking down’ upon projectile-based weapons.
+In any case, the very warrior ethos of most Celtic societies possibly played a part in looking down upon projectile-based weapons.

 With all the talk about weapons, we must also understand that warfare was an intrinsic part of Celtic society.
 So while popular notions and Hollywood dismiss them as ‘barbarians’ who preferred to mass up and chaotically charge their enemies, the historicity is far more complex.

-And almost mirroring their societal scope, the formations of the army were inspired by the hierarchy.
+And almost mirroring their societal scope, the formations (or battle lines) of the army were inspired by the hierarchy.
 For example, the chosen and noble Celtic warriors boasting their reputation and courage were positioned on the front lines, surrounded by groups of other soldiers (who had their morale boosted by these champions).

 These ‘super-groups’ with tribal affiliations carried forth their own standards and banners, often replete with religious symbolism (like guardian deities).
 And on a practical level, these standards were also used for rallying the front-line Celtic warriors, with contingents vying for supremacy and prestige on the battlefield.